hallzy/tv-show-notification/README.md

 the script won't run.
 If you added something to your sheet earlier, we should now have a calendar entry somewhere for that show, as long as it has an upcoming episode.
-If you don't have a calendar entry, check the spreadsheet to see of the "B" column was populated with a number.
+If you don't have a calendar entry, check the spreadsheet to see of the "C" column was populated with a number.
 If it wasn't, file an issue.
 If it is populated, go to your Calendar and do a search.
 If nothing appears, it probably means there is no known upcoming episode for the show.